This is my first blog post that I posted back on Oct. 28, 2013. It’s in dire need of a update!

 I’ve learned so much since that day about knitting, business, photography and videography. {Not that I have any of it perfected because there’s still so much more to learn! :)}

-What does PSSO stand for?
+What does PSSO mean?

 It stands for Pass the Slipped Stitch Over.